ngs-doo/dsl-json/README.md

  * no runtime overhead - both schema and annotation based POJOs are prepared at compile time
  * no unsafe code - library doesn't rely on Java UNSAFE/internal methods
  * legacy name mapping - multiple versions of JSON property names can be mapped into a single POJO using alternativeNames annotation
+ * binding to an existing instance - during deserialization an existing instance can be provided to reduce GC

 ## Schema based serialization